-The lugger’s role in the van crew is to carry or drag trees to the van and pack them in.
 Usually the driver, navigator and lugger on a van work as a team.
 When the van arrives at a street with lots of trees to collect, everyone often jumps out and helps to find the trees and drag them back.
 At the very least, it is useful if someone hops out and opens the van doors while the lugger finds and brings the tree to the van.
 If you are not getting the help you need from your crew, ask!
 If you find a tree is too heavy to easily move by yourself, ask for help!
 Do not attempt anything that might result in injury.

 Safety is our top priority.
 After that, the main focus is accuracy.
 Your navigator will know what addresses have ordered collections, and how many trees we have to collect.
 It is very important that we collect all the trees that have been ordered, but no others.
 There may be many trees out for collection; only some of them are ours.
 We must collect ours, and no others.
 If there is any doubt, err on the side of caution, and consult your navigator.

 We can only take trees.
 No Christmas wreaths or other items that might contain wire or nails.
 Trees with a circular wooden base are fine.
 Rooted trees in pots are not.
 We can saw off and take the tree, and leave the pot.
+Each van should have a hand saw; sometimes very large trees may need to be cut in half for efficient loading.

 It is very important that the trees are cleaned of all decorations, plastic tags, scraps of nylon netting, or anything else that is not natural.
 Some trees will have plastic tags at the bottom and may also have cable ties that were used to secure the netting they were delivered in.
 If our shredded trees are found to contain plastics they may have to go to landfill and we will face a financial penalty.
-If a tree is contaminated with tinsel etc. put it to one side for separate disposal.
+If a tree is contaminated with tinsel etc. put it to one side for cleaning or separate disposal.

 An explorer, adventurer and TV presenter, Dwayne's been seen in BAFTA nominated Channel 5 series Race to the Pole, on BBC Springwatch, Countryfile, National Geographic and Disney+.